Published : December 28, 2018

 Since you can invest for as low as for 1 day and there is a secondary market for a certificate of deposit, prematurity is not an issue.
 So no as such cost associated with this.
 Whenever you need money, just withdraw it.
 However, you need to keep in mind that INR 1 lac is a minimum need for investing in a CD.
 While you can just do bank deposits with INR 100.

 Now comes the return perspective.
 Low durations bank deposits attract very low yield.
 In contrast yield on the certificate of deposits is high.
-The 7 days bank fixed deposits will give in between 3.5% to 5.5% annualised return.
+The 7 days bank fixed deposits will give in between 3.5% to 5.5% annualized return.
 Whereas, the yearly yield of the certificate of deposits is around 7%.

 Thus, for funds with short-term surplus characteristics, certificate of deposits is the better option than bank deposits.
 If you do not have any short-term need of your surplus, you may prefer bank deposits.
 However, who knows the future.
 You may need money anytime in the future.
-So a judicious mix of investments in certificate of deposits and bank deposits must be a good midway.
+So a judicious mix of investments in the certificate of deposits and bank deposits must be a good midway.

 Raghunandan Money Demat account is your gateway to a safe, secure, hassle-free & customer friendly services for investing in various investment products like shares, mutual funds, IPOs, bonds, NCDs including the certificate of deposits.
 You can read about our depository services before signing up with us on the same page.
 Just leave your name, mobile number and email, our representative will connect with you.
 Even you can comment in the comment section of this blog article.
 You can discuss in details about your plan for short duration investment planning, including investing in a certificate of deposit.